Ledringhem: World wars

 A violent battle took place in Ledringhem during the Battle of France in May 1940, which involved British soldiers against German troops.
 On 27 to 29 May 1940, the British 5th Glosters got separated from the rest of the British forces in Ledringhem and became involved in fierce combats against motorized German troops.
 Several casualties among the British soldiers, including officers and also French civilians, occurred during the fight.
+The 2nd Gloucestershire Rifle Volunteers was a battalion that distinguished itself at the defence of Ledringhem before being evacuated from Dunkirk.

 Nevertheless, the village was never conquered by the Germans at that time, and finally the British escaped to embark in Dunkirk evacuation during Operation Dynamo.
 There is a Military Cemetery located at the site of the battle.

 Other casualties were made by Leibstandarte SS Adolf Hitler by killing prisoners gathered in a barn at La Plaine au Bois in Wormhoudt on Tuesday 28 May 1940.

 Also during that period, the windmill in Ledringhem has been burnt down.
 The head of the windmill served to repair the Drievenmeulen in Steenvoorde.

 After the 1940 defeat, Belgium and Northern France were put under Nazi Germany control.
 The structure remained in existence until July 1944.